 The investment managers, acting in the best financial interests of the Fund, are expected to consider, amongst other factors, the effects of social, environmental and ethical issues on the performance of a company when considering the acquisition, retention or realisation of investments for the Fund.
 In the execution of this, the Committee have considered and found it appropriate to adopt the investment managers' socially responsible investment policies.
-These policies are reviewed with the investment managers regularly both by officers and the Committee.
+These policies are reviewed with the investment managers regularly both by officers and the Committee to ensure that the investment managers style and approach is in line with the Pension Fund's decarbonisation policy.